 Alzheimer’s disease is a well-known form of dementia characterized by the progressive, irrevocable loss of memory and other basic brain functions.
-According to the National Institute on Aging, more people develop this disease than any other type of dementia.
-Many mental health professionals view the presence of diagnosable depression as an early dementia symptom when it appears in people with Alzheimer’s.
-However, evidence gathered over the last few years indicates that depression is actually a risk factor for the eventual onset of Alzheimer’s disease, not a symptom of the disease itself.
+In fact, more people develop this kind of dementia than any other.
+While alarming, there are ways to detect it early.
+Many mental health professionals view depression as a risk factor for the eventual onset of Alzheimer’s disease.

 Alzheimer’s Disease Basics